 No more lip-sync issues

 The result is a delayed output of a video signal relative to an audio signal, and the result of that mismatch is sound that (oh-so-frustratingly) doesn’t match the timing of your picture.
-HDMI 2.1 will make it possible for TVs to talk in real time to AV receivers, soundbars, Blu-ray players, game consoles, and other source devices to ensure your video and audio are in perfect sync all the time.
+HDMI 2.1 makes it possible for TVs to talk in real time to AV receivers, soundbars, Blu-ray players, game consoles, and other source devices to ensure your video and audio are in perfect sync all the time.

 Do monitors have HDMI 2.1 too?